Child Support Lawyer in Houston, TX

 Being Aware in Your Child Support Case

 Keeping a vigilant eye on the evolving circumstances of both your life and your child’s is crucial when involved in a child support case in Texas.
 Situations change, and these changes may necessitate adjustments to your child support payments.
-For instance, you might find yourself underpaying due to an improvement in your financial situation, which could lead to a modification case being filed against you.
+For instance, an improvement in your financial situation might lead you to underpay, which could result in the filing of a modification case against you.
 Conversely, losing a job or becoming disabled might justify a reduction in your child support obligations.
 Navigating these modifications can be complex, making the involvement of a Child Support Lawyer essential.
 At the Law Office of Bryan Fagan, our family law attorneys specialize in handling intricate child support matters, offering dedicated support and legal expertise to families during these challenging times.

 Action Steps When Co-Parent Stops Paying Child Support